kemuler/kemuler/README.md

 *this crate is currently in a rapid development phase.*
 *~compilation failure will probably be introduced with every 5 commits lol~* *Update: Current API design is quite stable.
-But it's still in development :P.*
+But, still, it's in development :P.*

 Welcome to `kemuler`!